 Grant Brings the Circus Grip to Bringing Up Baby

-Grant’s greatest contribution to the film was probably his past as a circus performer.
+Grant’s greatest contribution to the film was his past as a circus performer.
 Before he became Cary Grant, young Archie Leach honed his natural physical dexterity in the circus.
 Which came in handy for the final scene in Bringing Up Baby—when the Brontosaurus crumbles to the ground as Susan dangles from David’s strong grip.
 Grant used his circus know-how to train the equally coordinated Kate in one of his old “circus grips.”
-So what you see in the film is actually Kate and Cary.
+What we see in the film is actually Kate and Cary.
 No doubles were needed.
-Cary Grant remembered that,
+Cary Grant remembered that:

 “I trained Kate myself.
 She was fearless.
 There was no mattress on the floor.
 I had her let me grab her, not by the hands because her arms would pop out of their sockets.
 I grabbed her by the wrists and we were up there tossing back and forth as the skeleton crashes.
 It was the scariest thing I’ve ever done, but Kate said it was wonderful.”

 One of Kate’s improvised contributions to Bringing Up Baby were the mobster nicknames Susan gives herself and David in the jail scene, “Swinging Door Susie” and “Jerry the Nipper.”
 The fact that Kate came up with he names herself puts Cary’s next line in the film—“she’s making all this up out of motion pictures she’s seen”—into context: “Jerry” is the name of Grant’s character in The Awful Truth, the film released during the making of Bringing Up Baby that made him a star.